bpirkle/aqs-docker-druid-test-env/aqs-docker-druid-test-env-build/README.md

 ### TO-DOs

 The naming of all this is speculative.
 Should we include the Druid version number in the name?
-Are the various other names to long/short/unclear?
+Are the various other names too long/short/unclear?

 Test data is currently .csv, but Spark can also generate .json data.
 Which do we prefer for this?